boolean-uk/tdd-cohort-manager-challenge/Domain-Model.md

 - Input: Name of the cohort to search for
 - Output: found ? the searched cohort : error message

+searchStudentByName(@str)

+- Input: The name you are searching for
+- Output: A list of matching students

 newStudent(@str, @str, @str, @str)

 - Input: Firstname, Lastname, gitname and email